Niaris/Team3-New-/1 - OPEN ME FIRST/1st things 1st/2 - PHPWebServices/README.txt

-Copy and Paste these to Ubuntu --> var --> www
+Copy and Paste the files to Server.
+Directory (Using FileZilla or WinSCP or similar to access the server): Ubuntu --> var --> www